In the sixth excerpt from the Redemption novel, Ann continues to ask Rob about Fate, Free Will, and their relationship to Spiritual Choice.

 “So making the right choices is pretty important!” said Ann.
 “How can I ensure I don’t end up making the wrong decision?”

 Edited on January 2023.
-Find the original.
+Find the original article.

 The novel has been adapted as a screenplay of the same name “Redemption” and is currently available for purchase with full copyright.